Tips for Reducing Wasted Food

 - EPA's Food and Packaging Waste Prevention Tool is a macro enabled Excel spreadsheet that provides a framework for restaurants and other food venues to measure their waste food.

-- EPA’s Food Recovery Challenge website offers extensive information and resources for reducing food waste.
+- EPA’s Food Recovery Challenge website offers extensive information and resources for reducing wasted food.

 - Compost Your Food Scraps: Learn about food scrap recycling services in your city.